Narrow Minds and Narrow Bodies – To Denver with the New United, Aer Lingus and FlyBe – BHX-DUB, DUB-EWR-LAX-DEN, DEN-SFO-EWR-BFS, BHD-BHX

-Or maybe I’m imaging it.
+Or maybe I’m imagining it.
 Guess we’ll find out in this run if I do get over this prejudice – or not…

 Now, this fare required a bit of thinking as it starts in Dublin’s Fair City and ends in Belfast.
 And there’s another bit of water called the Irish Sea between me and the start and end points.
 So of course, it’s time to buy positioning flights and timings.
 With a 9am pushback from Dublin, no early flight from Birmingham was going to make it in time, therefore I’m falling back on the good olde combo of “Aer Lingus and Travelodge” and considering the flight was a mere £26, and the hotel was €19… I wasn’t objecting at the price.
 Good value like that is hard to find

-Getting back however was going to be another matter.
+Getting back, however, was going to be another matter.
 As I intend to bring a few things back with me – some of a liquid nature – I was going to need luggage space.
-And if I wanted to fly “home” as opposed to flying into Heathrow with BMI and then cross London and find a train home, there was going to have to pay a luggage surcharge.
+And if I wanted to fly “home” as opposed to flying into Heathrow with BMI and then crossing London and finding a train home, there was going to have to pay a luggage surcharge.
 Which leaves FlyBe and BMIBaby.

-Now as I was lazy and waited to book my ticket back, all I was planning to take a midday flight home.
-By the time I got around to book it, most of cheap tickets had of course sold out, and all that was left that was cheap was… the late night special.
-As it departs 10 minutes before BMIBaby flight, I did a price comparison, and everything came together, FlyBe was cheaper by a good £10, where Flybe came away at £44.98.
+Now as I was lazy and waited to book my ticket back, all I was planning was to take a midday flight home.
+By the time I got around to book it, most of the cheap tickets had of course sold out, and all that was left that was cheap was… the late-night special.
+As it departs 10 minutes before BMIBaby flight, I did a price comparison, and everything came together, FlyBe was cheaper by a good £10, whereas Flybe came away at £44.98.
 With luggage.
 And yes, I felt dirty paying for luggage.
 These “Low Cost” carriers will get you no matter how you try sadly.

 So here is the map – people at the back can laugh… now.